matplotlib/matplotlib/doc/faq/installing_faq.rst

-               (not recommended) (requires wxPython_) TkAgg          Agg rendering to a :term:`Tk` canvas (requires TkInter_) QtAgg          Agg rendering to a :term:`Qt` canvas (requires PyQt_) Qt4Agg         Agg rendering to a :term:`Qt4` canvas (requires PyQt4_) FLTKAgg        Agg rendering to a :term:`FLTK` canvas (requires pyFLTK_) macosx         Cocoa rendering in OSX windows
+               (not recommended) (requires wxPython_) TkAgg          Agg rendering to a :term:`Tk` canvas (requires TkInter_) QtAgg          Agg rendering to a :term:`Qt` canvas (requires PyQt_) (not recommended; use Qt4Agg)
+Qt4Agg         Agg rendering to a :term:`Qt4` canvas (requires PyQt4_)
+FLTKAgg        Agg rendering to a :term:`FLTK` canvas (requires pyFLTK_)
+               (not widely used; consider TKAgg, GTKAgg, WXAgg, or QT4Agg instead) macosx         Cocoa rendering in OSX windows
+               (presently lacks blocking show() behavior when matplotlib is in non-interactive mode)
 ============   ================================================================

 .. _`Anti-Grain Geometry`: http://www.antigrain.com/